Our Services

 Published on: 5/6/2026

-Ashwagandha appears to support the brain’s reward center by lowering cortisol, modulating dopamine signaling and protecting neurons, potentially boosting motivation, mood and stress resilience.
-Most direct dopamine data come from animal models, while human trials have shown stress and mood benefits that indirectly suggest improved reward circuitry function.
+Ashwagandha may support the brain's reward center by lowering cortisol, modulating dopamine signaling, and protecting neurons—potentially boosting motivation, mood, and stress resilience.
+Most direct dopamine evidence comes from animal studies, while human trials demonstrate stress and mood improvements that indirectly point to enhanced reward circuitry function.

 Ashwagandha (Withania somnifera) is an adaptogenic herb commonly used in Ayurvedic medicine.
 Recently, researchers have begun exploring its effects on neurotransmitters—especially dopamine—in the brain's "reward center."
 Below, we'll break down current scientific understanding, outline potential benefits and risks, and offer practical guidance.